BETTER THAN HAPPY – Episode 151

 - Ask your brother, it’s his

-Then Jeff compared this to prayer, for those children.
+Then Jeff compared this to the Lord’s answers to our prayers.
 When we ask the Lord, our Heavenly Father, for certain blessings, the answers vary.
 So much.

 I especially loved the last answer: Ask your brother, it’s his.
 In essence, the Lord is saying, That is not mine to give you.